How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Discussion

 \subsection{Feature space analysis}

-Our visualisation of feature importance in the embedded space reveals a critical difference in the selection strategy of the different downsampling algorithms.
-Starting from the original signal, Decimate immediately follows a distinctly different trajectory compared to the group-based methods (LTTB, MinMaxLTTB, MinMax, M4), indicating that its downsampling immediately alters the feature set uniquely.
-For the group methods, trajectories remain similar up to a factor of 5, where higher sampling density allows different selection rules to yield similar results.
-However, beyond factor 5, they diverge significantly, marking the critical turning point where each method's specific selection strategy changes the resulting feature representation.
+Our visualisation of feature importance in the embedded space reveals a critical difference in the selection strategy across the different downsampling algorithms.
+Starting from factor 5, Decimate follows a distinctly different path compared to the shape-aware methods (LTTB, MinMaxLTTB, MinMax, M4), suggesting that its sampling procedure modifies the feature importance space in a unique way.
+At higher downsampling factors, the trajectories exhibit larger deviations between folds, indicating increased sensitivity of the extracted feature importance to both the sampling method and the specific data partition.
 The close alignment of the LTTB and MinMaxLTTB feature space trajectories confirms that the MinMax filter successfully reduces the complexity of the LTTB selection procedure without introducing feature distortion.
 Although the computational cost associated with the downsampling is minimal in our classification pipeline, these results validate the use of that methodology.

 Under extreme downsampling, feature importance variance between cross-validation folds notably increased.
 This indicates that as the data degrades severely, the model's reliance on features becomes unstable, leading to inconsistent predictions.
 Since most of the computational load of the model pipeline is the feature extraction time, we evaluated the gain obtained at each factor to identify the optimal time-accuracy trade-off.
 We observed an almost exponential decrease in feature extraction time until a factor of 50, after which the computational gain from further reduction became minimal.
-Crucially, using the best identified non-dominated downsampling configuration of LTTB or MinMaxLTTB at factor 30 yielded a significant speedup of approximately 60 times with no statistically significant loss in classification performance, strongly reinforcing the benefits of integrating shape-aware downsampling to reduce the computational load of automated feature-based classification.
+Crucially, using the best identified non-dominated downsampling configuration of decimation with an anti-aliasing filter at factor 30 yielded a significant speedup of approximately 60 times with no statistically significant loss in classification performance, strongly demonstrating the potential of appropriate downsampling strategies to reduce the computational load of automated feature-based classification.
 A summary of the findings made for each downsampling algorithm is presented in Table \ref{tab:downsampling_comparison}.